-This program's primary aim is to increase the use of effective financial planning by individuals and families in Oregon, leading to a reduction of debt and an increase in savings.
-Program activities will include Extension teaching and translational research strategies that are targeted to identified audiences.
+This program has several primary aims involving the health of Oregon individuals, families and communities, including (a) to improve health, reduce obesity, and reduce risk of chronic diseases through healthy eating combined with daily physical activity; (b) to reduce the incidence of foodborne illness in Oregon, and (c) to increase household and community food security.
+These aims will be pursued through Extension teaching and translational research strategies that are targeted to identified audiences.
 The program incorporates collaboration with state agencies and local partners, as well as OSU's College of Health and Human Sciences and other units on the OSU campus.